How We Serve Our Mission

 The Guidance Center helps children and families address issues such as depression and anxiety; developmental delays; bullying; teen pregnancy; sexual abuse; teen drug and alcohol abuse; and family crises stemming from illness, death, trauma and divorce.

-For more than 65 years, the Guidance Center has been a place of hope and healing, providing innovative and compassionate treatment to all who enter our doors, regardless of their ability to pay.
+For 70 years, the Guidance Center has been a place of hope and healing, providing innovative and compassionate treatment to all who enter our doors, regardless of their ability to pay.

-North Shore Child & Family Guidance Center celebrates more than 65 years of service to the Long Island community.
+North Shore Child & Family Guidance Center celebrates 70 years of service to the Long Island community.
 We lead the way in diagnosis, treatment, prevention, training, parent education, research and advocacy.

 In 1953, The North Shore Child Guidance Association was officially incorporated as the result of a grassroots movement of parents seeking to fill the gap in mental health services for children.